Civic Licensing – Coronavirus (COVID-19)

 The legislation has also been amended in relation to late applications for renewals.
 The time limits have been extended to allow Council’s to accept a late renewal application for up to 3 months after a licence expires, on cause shown.

-Due to the current circumstances, The Highland Council will allow all civic government licences and HMO licences due to expire on or before 31 May 2020 to be automatically extended by a period of 3 months.
+Due to the current circumstances, we will allow all civic government licences and HMO licences due to expire on or before 31 May 2020 to be automatically extended by a period of 3 months.
+For example, if your licence was due to expire on 30 April 2020 it will now expire on 31 July 2020.
 You will be licensed to continue to trade over the extended period, subject to Government guidance on Covid-19.
 We will continue to review the position and may apply a further extension to licences if necessary.

-However, please make sure you apply for your renewal prior to the date of the extended expiry date.
+However, please make sure you apply for your renewal before the date of the extended expiry date.

 If you apply for your renewal prior to the date of the extended expiry date, the existing licence will continue until the determination of your renewal application.
 If you do not, then there is no automatic continuation and it is very likely that you will have to apply for the grant of a new licence and would not be able to trade until this has been determined.